Test Runner (Twister)

 • --timeout-multiplier twister option which can be used to adjust timeouts in exact twister run.
 It can be useful in case of simulation platform as simulation time may depend on the host speed & load or we may select different simulation method (i.e. cycle accurate but slower one), etc…

-Overall test case timeout is a multiplication of these three parameters.
+Overall test scenario timeout is a multiplication of these three parameters.

 Running in Integration Mode

 This mode is used in continuous integration (CI) and other automated environments used to give developers fast feedback on changes.
-The mode can be activated using the --integration option of twister and narrows down the scope of builds and tests if applicable to platforms defined under the integration keyword in the testcase definition file (testcase.yaml and sample.yaml).
+The mode can be activated using the --integration option of twister and narrows down the scope of builds and tests if applicable to platforms defined under the integration keyword in the test configuration file (testcase.yaml and sample.yaml).

 Running tests on custom emulator